Last editedFeb 20222 min read

 Before signing the contract, delivering the work, and sending the invoice to your customer, there’s one critical thing you need to do: work out your payment terms.
 For many businesses across the country, net 30 invoice terms are the go-to option.
-But what does net 30 mean, how does net 30 work, and are there any alternatives to net 30 terms?
+But what does net 30 mean, how does it work, and are there any alternatives to net 30 terms?
 Find out everything you need to know in this comprehensive guide.

 What is net 30?

-Net days is a term used in payments to represent when the payment is due, in contrast to the date that the goods/services were delivered.
-So, when you see “net 30” on an invoice, it means that the client can pay up to 30 calendar days (not business days) after they have been billed.
+When you see “net 30” on an invoice, it means that the client can pay up to 30 calendar days (not business days) after they have been billed.
 It’s essentially a form of trade credit that you’re extending to the customer.

-How does net 30 work?
+How do net 30 payment terms work?

 It’s simple – all you need to do is stipulate “net 30” in the payment terms of your invoice.
 Then, after delivering the agreed goods/services to your customer, send across the invoice.
 You should be paid within the agreed-upon 30 days, although it’s worth remembering that late payments are an issue that many small-to-medium businesses (SMBs) deal with on a day-to-day basis.